Elder & Health Law Clinic Goal and Structure

 Prerequisites for Enrollment and Fees

-Concurrent or prior enrollment in the Elder Law and Social Policy course, or equivalent course work or experience is required.
+A written application is required.
+Concurrent or prior enrollment in the Elder Law and Social Policy course.
 Students must apply for certification under The State Bar of California's Practical Training of Law Students (PTLS) program.
 To be eligible for certification, a student must be enrolled in, or have successfully completed Evidence and Civil Procedure.
 Students must pay to the State Bar the student registration fee and certified law student fee.

 Melissa Brown, Clinical Professor of Law and the co-author of Advising the Elderly and Disabled Client, is the supervising attorney.
 She has decades of private practice experience in a small firm representing elderly, injured and disabled clients, which includes legislative and appellate advocacy.
 Staff attorney Lacey Mickleburgh provides additional student supervision and support.
 Contact information: firstname.lastname@example.org; email@example.com.